The journey to God's mountain, 6:1-10:52

 Like the healing of the blind man, the disciples are slowly beginning to see the real Jesus - Jesus is the messiah.

 i] Context: See 6:1-6.
-In the section Growing Faith, 8:22-10:52, Mark emphasizes the journey motif, of Jesus journey to Jerusalem and the cross.
+In the section Growing Faith, 8:22-10:52, Mark emphasises the journey motif, of Jesus' journey to Jerusalem and the cross.
 This journey, for the disciples, is a journey of growing faith.

 An extended Markan sandwich is evidenced in 8:22 through to 10:52.
-The two-part healing of the blind man at Bethsaida and the healing of blind Bartimaeus, serve as the book-ends to three teaching units.
+The two-part healing of the blind man at Bethsaida, and the healing of blind Bartimaeus, serve as the book-ends to three teaching units: 8:31-9:29; 9:30-10:31; 10:32-52.
 All three units are headed with the revelation that the Son of Man must suffer, die and rise, which revelation the disciples fail to properly understand.
-This is then followed up by teaching on discipleship.
+Each of these revelations of the Son of Man is followed up by teaching on the issue of discipleship.
 Although cross-bearing is often understood in the terms of self-denial, for Jesus it involves reliance on the cross-bearing of Christ for salvation.
 Like the blind man at Bethsaida, the disciples only partially understand Jesus.
-For them he is the Christ, but that's all.
-Finally the disciples, like Bartimaeus, see; they understand that Jesus is the saviour of mankind through his death and resurrection, and that faith in the faithfulness of Christ, his act of obedience on our behalf, is the means by which we share in that blessing.
+For them he is the Christ, the messiah, although only in a superficial sense.
+Finally the disciples, like Bartimaeus, do see; they understand that Jesus is the saviour of mankind through his death and resurrection, and that faith in the faithfulness of Christ, his act of obedience on our behalf, is the means by which all believers share in that blessing.

 The healing of the blind man at Bethsaida, v22-26;

 The confession of Peter, v27-30;

 Jesus' call to cross-bearing, v34-9:1.